 Stay Active on Social Media

 Your website is where your content is at, but social media is where the people are at.
-In order to drive the people to view your content, it is crucial to have a social media presence in order to quickly and easily share updates and information with a wide audience.
+In order to drive people to view your content, it is crucial to have a social media presence in order to quickly and easily share updates and information with a wide audience.
 Social media is also an invaluable tool for humanizing your organization by engaging with your followers and offering a “backstage look” at the day-to-day happenings at your nonprofit.

 Utilize Interactive Features